Seahawks cornerback Jeremy Lane arrested on suspicion of DUI

 Along the way he also lost his starting job as the team’s right cornerback to rookie Shaquill Griffin, and then as nickelback to Justin Coleman.

 That he ended the season as a backup has led to conjecture that Lane will not return to the Seahawks next season.
-Lane has two years remaining on a four-year, $23 million contact he signed before the 2016 season.

-The Seahawks could save $11 million over the next two years against the salary cap, with just $2.5 million in dead money, if he is released.
+Lane has two years remaining on a four-year, $23 million contact he signed before the 2016 season but the Seahawks could save $11 million over the next two years against the salary cap, with just $2.5 million in dead money, if he is released.

+Lane ended the season as one of just 11 players on the active 53-man roster who were part of the team that won the Super Bowl against Denver and 14 total if you include the injured Richard Sherman, Cliff Avril and Kam Chancellor, who all ended the season on the Injured Reserve list.

+Lane’s potential release is one of several uncertainties in the cornerback position as the Seahawks enter the off-season.
+Byron Maxwell and DeShawn Shead — who have each been starters in past seasons — are each unrestricted free agents and Coleman is a restricted free agent.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.